 Turn a Negative Comment into Something Positive

 I think its safe to say that everyone likes to be complimented.
 It makes us feel good.
 You would be hard pressed to find someone complaining or stressed out over a nice thing someone said.
 We like to feel good.
-And the oppostite is true.
+The opposite also is true.
 We do not like to feel bad.
-When people say bad things about us or about something we did, it can make us feel bad.
+When people say bad things about us or something we did, it can make us feel bad.
 Then often comes stress and obsessing.
 Then we just feel worse.
 Why is it that so many people give so much power to mean people and their negative comments?
-Without even realizing it, I have learned how to take the power away from the negative and to turn it into something positive - a experience of learning and personal growth.
+We need to take the power away from the negative and turn it into something positive - a experience of learning and personal growth.

 Parts of A Negative Comment

 What is so negative anyway?

 Consider every comment to have three parts - Who, What, and Why.
 Each part has a role in dictating how the comment makes you feel.
 Generally, somewhere along the spectrum of mildly annoyed to downright devastated.
 By understanding these three parts, and how they effect you, you can take control and turn things into something positive.

 Was it a complete stranger?
 Co-worker?
 Family member?
 Best friend?
 This can make a huge difference in how you perceive what was said.